raphaelshklarek/active-archive/README.md

 # Active Archive

-A Brian Eno-inspired audio archive and shuffler application.
+A Brian Eno and Peter Chilvers-inspired audio archive and shuffler application.

 ## Features